lSara-MM/PinballQuokka/README.md

 ## Description

-Cat Ball is game based on pintball, were the theme is cats.
-With some cute animations and physics engine, we arrive to have a simple but cool Pintball.
+Cat Ball is game based on pinball, were the theme is cats.
+With some cute animations and physics engine, we arrive to have a simple but cool Pinball.

 ## Controls

 ### Player

-* Right Flipper -> D / Right arrow
+* Right Flipper -> A / Right arrow

-* Left Flipper -> A / Left arrow
+* Left Flipper -> D / Left arrow

-* Kicker -> Space/ Down arrow
+* Kicker -> Space / Down arrow

 ### Menus